3/7/2019

 Chief Financial Officer

 Yeah.
 I mean, our thoughts continue as they have been.
-The three we did were about two and a quarter years apart, but that doesn't mean anything going forward.
-It's still a topic on the table, and we continue to talk about it along with things.
-So, I really got not a whole lot of news to tell you about.
+The three we did were about two and a quarter years apart.
+But that doesn't mean anything going forward.
+It's still a topic on the table, and we need to talk about it along with other things.
+So really not a whole lot of news to tell you about.

 speaker